aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Sqrt
-Computes the positive square root
+Calculates the positive square root of a number.

 **Type**: Datatype: Numeric